 When your computer is crawling along, you need to figure out just what might be slowing it down.
-To find out where all your system resources are going, check out a hidden, but useful program called Activity Monitor.
+To find out where your system resources are going, check out a hidden, but useful program called Activity Monitor.

 Switch to the Memory tab, and you’ll find similar readings, but this time for RAM.
-(A computer’s RAM, or Random Access Memory, stores information.)
+(A computer’s RAM, or random access memory, stores information.)
 Keep your eye on the Memory Used entry down at the bottom of your window—this shows how much RAM macOS is currently eating up.
 If it’s somewhere near the maximum amount of RAM installed on your machine, that might explain any system slowdowns or crashes you’ve been experiencing.

-3. Free up hard drive storage
+3. Free up storage space

 4. Prevent programs from launching at startup

 Many applications want to load at least part of themselves into memory as soon as macOS starts.
 This automatic launch gives them a head start over other programs and ensures they’ll always be available to you.
-This can often be useful—something like Dropbox, for example, needs to be up and running all the time to keep your files synced up and ready.
+This can often be useful—something like Dropbox, for example, needs to be up and running all the time to keep your files synced and ready.
 The problem strikes when too many software programs and utilities load themselves into memory, which makes the computer’s startup last longer and limits the amount of CPU and RAM available for the applications you actually want to use.
 Taking more control over which programs launch at startup can claw back some of the performance you’ve lost.

 Open System Settings from the Apple menu, click General, and hit Login Items to see—and change—the programs that get to start automatically.
 Use the toggle switches to add and remove programs to the list.
 If you don’t recognize any of the applications, a quick web search should tell you what they are and why they want to launch with macOS.
 On older versions of macOS, go to System Preference, Users & Groups, select your account, and switch to the Login Items tab.